Marist takes on Niagara in MAAC Tournament - WTOP News

 Atlantic City, New Jersey; Thursday, 6:30 p.m.
 EDT

-The Red Foxes’ record in MAAC play is 12-8, and their record is 5-4 in non-conference games.
-Marist is the top team in the MAAC in team defense, giving up 62.2 points while holding opponents to 41.0% shooting.
+The Red Foxes’ record in MAAC games is 12-8, and their record is 5-4 in non-conference play.
+Marist is 5-7 against opponents with a winning record.

-The Purple Eagles are 12-9 against MAAC opponents.
-Niagara ranks second in the MAAC shooting 36.3% from 3-point range.
+The Purple Eagles’ record in MAAC action is 12-9.
+Niagara is 3-2 in one-possession games.

+Marist scores 64.8 points per game, 7.5 fewer points than the 72.3 Niagara gives up.
+Niagara has shot at a 47.0% rate from the field this season, 6.0 percentage points above the 41.0% shooting opponents of Marist have averaged.

-TOP PERFORMERS: Max Allen is averaging 11.5 points for the Red Foxes.
-Josh Pascarelli is averaging 11 points over the past 10 games.
+TOP PERFORMERS: Max Allen is scoring 11.5 points per game and averaging 3.8 rebounds for the Red Foxes.
+Josh Pascarelli is averaging 11.0 points and 2.7 rebounds over the last 10 games.

+Luke Bumbalough averages 1.9 made 3-pointers per game for the Purple Eagles, scoring 9.0 points while shooting 35.8% from beyond the arc.
+Quandre Bullock is averaging 13.8 points over the last 10 games.

 LAST 10 GAMES: Red Foxes: 7-3, averaging 65.1 points, 33.6 rebounds, 12.6 assists, 5.2 steals and 2.4 blocks per game while shooting 43.1% from the field.
 Their opponents have averaged 60.0 points per game.